-PDF of this Press Release
+PDF version of the Holiday Travel Press Release

 In preparation for the rush, TSA, airlines and concessions are gearing up by adjusting staffing and operating hours to best handle peak times.
 Parking is also prepared with extra staff and courtesy patrols to assist customers with any problems.